 - Pinch mined leaves to crush the larvae inside or remove and destroy them.
 This is the primary control.

 - Many parasitoids attack leafminers, to the extent that leafminer outbreaks are associated with pesticide use, which suppresses parasitoid activity.

 - Pesticides are ineffective.
 Leafminers are resistant to many insecticides and difficult to spray directly.

-- Use floating row cover to prevent egg-laying.
+- Use row cover to prevent egg-laying.

 - Till the soil in early spring to disrupt life cycle and kill overwintering pupae.